lineality/invert_colors_minimal_chrome_extension/README.md

 not doing anything everyone can't understand, not-dangerous, line of code.
 This inverts the colors 100%, and that is all.

-B. Because of how chrome is set up, there are three browser categories on top of the extensions all-url vs. active-tab design, so the user chooses 1. use this all the time (not so useful), 2. use this just right now (very useful), 3. use it for this url (very useful)
+B. Because of how chrome is set up, there are three browser categories on top of the extensions all-url vs. active-tab design, so the user chooses 1. use this all the time (not so useful, because some pages like github are already in dark mode), 2. use this just right now (very useful), 3. use it for this url (very useful)
 So now I do not get white-light flashed every time I go to the same website and need to turn that off: every new doc, every new etc.
 (yes, google-office-suite being light mode is a major issue for people with eyeballs) The only downside, which so far has not been an issue for me in real life, is that it does not toggle on and off at the touch of a button,